-Work Product: Bike/Walk to Work/ Green Commute NH Week Preparations Work Product: Documentation of annual BWWD events Work Product: Updated BWWD Workplace Coordinator's Guide
+Work Product:Bike/Walk to Work/ Green Commute NH Week PreparationsWork Product:Documentation of annual BWWD events

 3. Multi-Use Trail Projects: MPO staff will continue to provide planning and project development assistance to the NH Seacoast Greenway (NHSG) Advisory Committee and corridor communities working to develop their segments of the NHSG.
 This will include working with the State and corridor communities to complete State acquisition of the Hampton Branch rail corridor between Hampton and Portsmouth, and tasks related to trail development along the full Hampton Branch corridor.
 MPO staff will also provide assistance as time allows to other trail initiatives in the MPO region.